DinoChiesa/Apigee-Java-XOP-Handler/README.md

 ## Using this policy

-You do not need to build the source code in order to use the policy in Apigee Edge.
+You do not need to build the source code in order to use the policy in Apigee.
 All you need is the built jar and the dependencies, and the appropriate configuration for the policy.

 If you want to build it, the instructions are at the bottom of this readme.

-1. copy the callout jar file, available in `target/apigee-custom-xop-handler-20220706.jar`, and its dependency `multipart-handler-\*.jar`, to your apiproxy/resources/java directory.
+1. copy the callout jar file, available in `target/apigee-custom-xop-handler-20221207.jar`, and its dependency `multipart-handler-\*.jar`, to your apiproxy/resources/java directory.
 You can do this offline, or using the graphical Proxy Editor in the Apigee Admin UI.